-One of our fun winter traditions is an hour by hour New Year's Eve Countdown for kids & families to enjoy home!
+One of our fun winter traditions is a set of New Year's Eve activities and countdown for kids & families to enjoy home!

-Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so we've pulled together a list of countdown ideas to enjoy throughout the day!
+Kids love a celebration (although most won't stay awake long enough to see the ball drop in Times Square) so these fun ways to bring in the New Year are perfect for families!

 With these super fun activities, you can start your New Year's Eve countdown anytime during the day -- make it an all-day activity or just an after dinner countdown until your kids are ready for bed.

 And many of these fun ideas will introduce your kids to how other countries bring in the New Year around the world.

 8:00 am - Last Breakfast of 2019